DaveSkender/Stock.Indicators/indicators/Stoch/README.md

-﻿# Stochastic Oscillator
+﻿# Stochastic Oscillator (and KDJ Index)

-Created by George Lane, the [Stochastic Oscillator](https://en.wikipedia.org/wiki/Stochastic_oscillator) is a momentum indicator that looks back `N` periods to produce a scale of 0 to 100.
+Created by George Lane, the [Stochastic Oscillator](https://en.wikipedia.org/wiki/Stochastic_oscillator) is a momentum indicator that looks back `N` periods to produce a scale of 0 to 100.  %J is also included for the KDJ Index extension.
 [[Discuss] :speech_balloon:](https://github.com/DaveSkender/Stock.Indicators/discussions/237 "Community discussion about this indicator")

 ![image](chart.png)